guinetn/browserLocalHomepage/assets/books/security/attack_brute_force.md

 Done by bots/scripts targeting a website connection page Try by combine word/digits...

-Have a strategy to mitigate this attack: ip banish, 2 factors auth., complex passwords Security level = F(brute_force_penetration_time)
+Have a strategy to mitigate this attack:
+- ip banish
+- 2 factors auth.
+- complex passwords
+- Rate limiting: common technique to protect applications from brute-force attacks is rate-limiting.
+Many Express packages exist to provide a rate-limiting feature.
+A popular one is express-rate-limit. https://github.com/nfriedly/express-rate-limit

+***Security level = F(brute_force_penetration_time)***

 |Number of password char|Password cracking computing time|
 |---|---|